- Chiltern and South Bucks Draft CIL Charging Schedule hearing was held on 5 November 2019 (Examiner: Geoff Salter).

-SEPTEMBER UPDATE: Arun Draft CIL Charging Schedule examination in progress (Examiner: Nigel Payne).
+- Arun Draft CIL Charging Schedule hearing was held on 18 October 2019 (Examiner: Nigel Payne).

 Recent CIL Charging Schedule examinations include reports produced for the Mayor of London (MCIL2), Cheshire East, Horsham, Torbay and Stroud.